A Systematic Performance Analysis of Deep Perceptual Loss Networks: Breaking Transfer Learning Conventions: Benchmarks

-The deep perceptual loss is calculated using features extracted from the second ReLU of an ImageNet pretrained AlexNet.
-The loss calculation for autoencoder training is described in Eq.~\ref{eq:benchmark4_loss}, where $x$ is the input image, $A(x)$ is the autoencoder reconstruction, $\phi$ a loss network with $m$ extracted features.
+where $x$ is the input image, $A(x)$ is the autoencoder reconstruction, $\phi$ is a loss network with $m$ extracted features.

 The downstream tasks that the autoencoders are evaluated on are classification on the SVHN~\cite{netzer2011reading} and STL-10~\cite{coates2011analysis} datasets, as well as object positioning on images gathered from the LunarLander-v2 environment of the OpenAI Gym~\cite{brockman2016openai}.
-For all three evaluations, the autoencoders are trained on an auxiliary set of images from the data, the MLPs are trained and validated on an 80/20 split of the training sets, and the MLPs for each autoencoder with the best validation score are tested on the test sets.
+For all three evaluations, the autoencoders are trained on an auxiliary set of images in the data, the MLPs are trained and validated on an 80/20 split of the training sets, and the MLPs for each autoencoder with the best validation score are tested on the test sets.
 The auxiliary images are those in the extra set from SVHN and the unlabeled images from STL-10.

-For Benchmark~4 only the SVHN and STL-10 evaluations are performed.
+For Benchmark~4 evaluation is only performed on the easily accessible and often used SVHN and STL-10 datasets.
 SVHN consists of $32\times32$ pixel images of house number digits that are labeled by the digit, which are scaled up to $64\times64$ images through reflection padding.
 STL-10 consists of $96\times96$ pixel images of animals and vehicles taken from ImageNet, where the training and test sets consist of 4 vehicle and 6 animal classes.
 The autoencoders have an embedding size of 64 and are trained for 10 epochs using the loss in Eq.~\ref{eq:benchmark4_loss} with the different loss networks.
 For each autoencoder, seven different MLPs with zero, one, and two hidden layers and various layer sizes are trained for 100 epochs each.
 The performance scores for the benchmark are the test set accuracies of the MLP with the best validation accuracy for each autoencoder on SVHN and STL-10.
 The training epochs are reduced compared to the original work to save computation and it has been confirmed through smaller-scale experiments that this only minimally affects performance.
-The exclusion of the LunarLander-v2 evaluation was to save computation, because collecting the necessary data is unwieldy, and since the environment has not been used in that way in other work.